wilsonmar/oss-perf/machine-learning.md

 "Field of study that gives computers the ability to learn without being explicitly programmed".
 There is a continuum of how much human supervision is provided the programs.

+However, an algorithm such as
+Gradient Boosting Trees (GBT) has a dozen parameter settings to tweek, such as how to control tree size, the learning rate, the sampling methodology for rows or columns, the loss function, the regularization options, and more.

+The data output from a load test run may be filtered so just the "steady state" or peak values are analyzed.

+The linear Support Vector Machine (SVM) algorithm is good at categorizing text.

 http://colah.github.io/ at http://googleresearch.blogspot.com/